jkleckner/seq2bigtable/README.md

 Type `sbt 'run empty-seqfile tmptable v'` to run it with an empty sequence file.
 Type `sbt 'run nonempty-seqfile tmptable v'` to run it with an non-empty sequence file.
+Use `-v` for verbose printing of records: `sbt 'run -v nonempty-seqfile tmptable v'`

 It is also possible to create an assembly file for a self-contained jar that can be run on a suitable jvm.
 Use `sbt assembly` to create it.
 To run it, use something like